nytegoth1/CF_SHOP/README.md

 5. Use the provided dumped sql to install.
 6. Copy files to a directory in your wwwroot.
 7. Navigate to the index, and and click signup.
+8. To add single products, navigate to /admin.
+(Note: I am in the process of making this more robust.
+For now it is a simple process.)

 ## NOTES